Types of Child Care

 Day Care Centers

 Child day centers are child day programs offered in a facility that is not the residence of the provider.
 A child day program is a regularly operating service arrangement for children where, during the absence of the parent or guardian, a person or organization has agreed to assume responsibility for the supervision, protection and well-being of a child.
 It is the responsibility of each parent or guardian to select and monitor a child day center and to determine the quality of that facility.
-For additional information contact the department of licensing at 703-934-1505 or visit the DSS site and select children.
+Additional information is available from the Virginia Department of Social Services.

 The state-licensed facilities list includes centers which have met licensing requirements for child care in the Commonwealth of Virginia.
 The Virginia Department of Social Services enforces these standards by inspecting centers at least twice a year and investigating complaints.